Herzberg's Motivation Theory

 These different perspectives obviously provided (and still provide) endless ways to analyse and present the results, although as stated already the main conclusions remain consistent.

 The purpose of the diagram (either version) is to illustrate how Herzberg's research showed that certain factors truly motivate ('motivators'), whereas others tended to lead to dissatisfaction ('hygiene factors').
-According to Herzberg, people have two sets of needs; one as an animal to avoid pain, and two as a human being to grow psychologically.
+According to Herzberg, people have two sets of needs; one as an animal to avoid pain, and two as a human beings to grow psychologically.